 Offeror shall submit 1 original, 1 electronic copy (flash drive) and four (4) hard copies of the proposal.
-The cost price/budget proposal shall be separated (1 original and 4 copies).
-Both parts of the proposal should be submitted together.
+Envelope must be sealed and marked on the face with the name and address of the offeror, the proposal number and the time and date of submission.

-- 3. Envelopes must be sealed and marked on the face with the name and address of the offeror, the proposal number and the time and date of submission. - 4.
+- 3. Offeror must submit the Budget proposal in a separate sealed envelope (1 original and 4 copies) at the same time the proposal is submitted.
+Envelope must be sealed and marked on the face with the name and address of the offeror, the proposal number and the time and date of submission. - 4.
 No facsimile or emailed proposals will be accepted. - 5.
 Proposals may be hand-carried and received at the GBHWC on or before the deadline date and time. - 6.
-Proposals received through the mail will not be accepted if such mail is received at the address showing after the submission date and time. - 7.
-Under no circumstances will the GBHWC accept a late proposal. - 8.
+Questions regarding this RFP should be written and addressed to the GBHWC Director through U.S. Mail, hand-delivery or facsimile (671-649-6948) by Wednesday, 06/26/2019.
+All correspondence will be recorded, considered confidential and timely responded to in the form of an answer or amendment, whichever is applicable in accordance with Guam Procurement Regulations.
+Electronic mail (email) is not acceptable. - 7.
+Proposals received through the mail will not be accepted if such mail is received at the address showing after the submission date and time. - 8.
+Under no circumstances will the GBHWC accept a late proposal.

 Proposals will be considered only from such offerors who, in the opinion of the GBHWC, can show evidence of their ability, experience, equipment and facilities to render satisfactory service, and are not currently debarred or suspended by federal or local government.